nodejs/node/deps/http_parser/README.md

 information the Web Socket protocol.)

-To support this, the parser will treat this as a normal HTTP message without a body.
-Issuing both on_headers_complete and on_message_complete callbacks.
+To support this, the parser will treat this as a normal HTTP message without a body, issuing both on_headers_complete and on_message_complete callbacks.
 However http_parser_execute() will stop parsing at the end of the headers and return.

 The user is expected to check if `parser->upgrade` has been set to 1 after